ddivanshu/learn_git/readMe.txt

 4) Scenario : Reverting last merge / last comit in the branch like when production system fails.
    Command : git revert HEAD , then git push
    This wont override anything but will create a new commit over latest commit nullfyling its affect.

+  5)When remote branch is ahead of curent branch.

+  6) Resolving merge conflict using merge

+  7)Resolving merge conflict using rebase

+  8)When to use merge and when rebase?